dr-tanzim-shaikh/fuzzy-inventory-model/report/model_description.md

 - C(t1, T): total inventory cost in the crisp model
 - GC(t1, T): defuzzified total cost in the fuzzy model

+## Numerical Example Reference

+The numerical parameter values, reported crisp and fuzzy optimal results, and parameter-documentation notes are provided separately in `data/parameter_table.md`.

+This separation keeps the model description focused on the mathematical structure, while the parameter table stores the exact numerical inputs and reported outputs used for computational reproduction.

 ## Numerical Work Planned

 This repository will implement the numerical example and sensitivity analysis from the source paper.